jqueuniet/netbox-go/apiv4_0/docs/IPSecProposalRequest.md

 ### NewIPSecProposalRequest

-`func NewIPSecProposalRequest(name string, encryptionAlgorithm string, authenticationAlgorithm string, ) *IPSecProposalRequest`
+`func NewIPSecProposalRequest(name string, encryptionAlgorithm IKEProposalEncryptionAlgorithmValue, authenticationAlgorithm IKEProposalAuthenticationAlgorithmValue, ) *IPSecProposalRequest`

 NewIPSecProposalRequest instantiates a new IPSecProposalRequest object This constructor will assign default values to properties that have it defined,